alieantar/RockyTheRocket/README.txt

 Thank you for downloading Rocky the Rocket!
+Please note that for now, Rocky the Rocket only works on Windows systems.

 After downloading, make sure all files are extracted in the same directory.
 Then, double-click on the Rocky.exe Application File to run the game.